duffwang/duffwang.github.io/projects.md

 [Interactive Report](https://duffwang.shinyapps.io/homeloananalysis/)

-Note: Because it is an interactive report, it will take a minute or so to load all the data.
+Note: Because it is an interactive report using a large dataset, it may take a minute or so to load.

 [Project Source Files](https://github.com/duffwang/HomeLoanAnalysis)